MLH/mlh-hackathon-flask-starter/docs/USER_GUIDE.md

 5. Your app uses GitHub's API with the stored access token.

 The code that handles this process is contained in `views/auth.py` and `services/github.py`.
-To use this authentication technique you need to setup a new GitHub OAuth app.
+To use this authentication technique you need to create a new GitHub OAuth app.
 [Instructions listed below](#github-oauth).

 ## Fetching Data